A firefighter wearing a helmet and dressed in an orange jumpsuit faces a blazing forest fire.

 A recruit carries equipment up to other firefighters at a boot camp outside Chilliwack, B.C.
 (Photograph by Ben Nelms)

 Finally, Seth Klein’s A Good War: Mobilizing Canada for the Climate Emergency (2020) lays out an ambitious, Second World War-like investment in divesting from the fossil fuel industry and investing in mitigation and adaptation.
-Klein, longtime director of the Canadian Centre for Policy Alternatives before he joined the David Suzuki Institute’s Climate Emergency Unit, delivers this pop think-tank manifesto: more than 400 pages of fact-based rhetoric and “here’s what you should do” solutions aimed at Ottawa.
+Klein, longtime director of the B.C. office of the Canadian Centre for Policy Alternatives before he joined the David Suzuki Institute’s Climate Emergency Unit, delivers this pop think-tank manifesto: more than 400 pages of fact-based rhetoric and “here’s what you should do” solutions aimed at Ottawa.

 But his preface starts on the ground, in an actual fire.
 Each year, Klein’s in-laws rent a house in the Okanagan — a lazy, lake-y destination in British Columbia’s interior famous for wineries and roadside stands offering fruit and samosas.
 The extended family comes up to swim and decompress.
 In 2019, the family arrived to an evacuation alert (not order).
 For a week, they watched water bombers scoop from in front of their rental.
 “We had to huddle together and shout to communicate,” he writes.
 “As darkness fell, the hills behind us were dotted with